Quansight-Labs/ndindex/docs/indices/index.md

 So the following are always true about any index:

-- An index on an array always produces a new array (unless it raises `IndexError`).
+- An index on an array always produces a new array with the same dtype (unless it raises `IndexError`).

-- The elements of the new array correspond to elements of the original array.
+- Each element of the new array correspond to some element of the original array.

 - These elements are chosen by their position in the original array only.
   Their values are irrelevant.

-- As such, the exact same index on any other array with the same shape produces an array with the exact same resulting shape with corresponding elements in the same corresponding places.
+- As such, the same index applied to any other array with the same shape will produce an array with the exact same resulting shape with corresponding elements in the exact same corresponding places.

 To be sure, it is possible to *construct* indices that chose specific elements based on their values.
 A common example of this is masks (i.e., [boolean array